jlind23/polytech-lille/README.md

 # polytech-lille
-A collection of courses that i teach @Polytech-lille
+A collection of courses that I teach @Polytech-lille